spiwokv/FlyingGaussianTutorial/README.md

 mpirun -np 20 gmx_mpi_d mdrun -s mtd1_ -o mtd1_ -e mtd1_ -g mtd1_ /
             -c after_mtd1_ -plumed plumed -multi 20
 ```
-The `plumed.dat` file containsthe definition of Ramachandran dihedrals and the line:
+The [`plumed.dat`](https://github.com/spiwokv/FlyingGaussianTutorial/blob/master/plumed_dat/plumed.dat) file contains the definition of Ramachandran dihedrals and the line:
 ```
 METAD ARG=phi,psi SIGMA=0.3,0.3 HEIGHT=4 PACE=1 WALKERS_MPI FLYING_GAUSSIAN FILE=HILLS LABEL=restraint
 ```
 which invokes the Flying Gaussian method (keyword `FLYING_GAUSSIAN`) with updates of hills in every step (`PACE=1`).
 It works with MPI parallelization only (`WALKERS_MPI`).
 Heights of hills are 4 kJ/mol (the bias potential can hypothetically reach 20x4=80 kJ/mol for same CV values of all hills).
 Increasing of hill heights may lead to over-biasing and crashes, however, higher bias potential can be usually reached by increasing the number of walkers without any problem.
 Widths are similar to classical metadynamics.

 After finishing the simulation create a subdirectory `otfr` for on-the-fly reweighting.
-In this directory run this script.
+In this directory run [this script](https://github.com/spiwokv/FlyingGaussianTutorial/blob/master/python/otfr.py).
 ```bash
 ./otfr.py
 ```
 It will generate files `fes0.txt` to `fes500.txt` with the progress of calculated free energy surface.
 They contain three columns: phi-bin number, psi-bin number and free energy (free energy of unpopulated bins is set to `maxfe`).
-They can be visualized by this R script by running:
+They can be visualized by [this R script](https://github.com/spiwokv/FlyingGaussianTutorial/blob/master/R/getfes.R) by running:
 ```bash
 R --no-save < getfes.R
 ```
 (they start by `fes001.png`).
-Evolution of the bias potential can be visualized by this script:
+Evolution of the bias potential can be visualized by [this script](https://github.com/spiwokv/FlyingGaussianTutorial/blob/master/R/getbias.R):
 ```bash
 R --no-save < getbias.R
 ```